A. Employee Benefits

 4.14.3 Other relatives include grandfather, grandfather-in-law, grandmother, grandmother-in-law, brother-in-law, sister-in-law, grandson, granddaughter, uncle, spouse's uncle, aunt, spouse's aunt, nephew, spouse's nephew, niece, spouse's niece, great uncle, spouse's great uncle, great aunt, spouse's great aunt, first cousin, spouse's first cousin.

 4.14.4 Additional Time Off.
-If additional time off is necessary due to the death of a family member, special arrangements may be made to permit the employee to use vacation time or take time off without pay.
+If additional time off is necessary due to the death of a family member, special arrangements may be made to permit the employee to use vacation leave/Earned Time or take time off without pay.

 4.14.5 Documentation supporting the use of bereavement leave may be requested by the immediate supervisor or Human Resources Office.